City of Stonnington

 The City of Stonnington is a local government area located within the metropolitan area of Melbourne, Australia.
 It comprises the inner south-eastern suburbs, between 3 and 13 km, from the Melbourne CBD.
 The city covers an area of 25.7 km2.
 The City of Stonnington had a population of 116,207 in June 2018.

 The name Stonnington comes from Stonington mansion, the Charles D'Ebro-designed mansion built in 1890 for a founding partner of Cobb & Co, John Wagner, who named the house after his wife's birthplace in Stonington, Connecticut, USA.
 The house is located in Glenferrie Road, Malvern.

 The logo of the City of Stonnington features two interlocking celebratory ribbons representing the coming together of the two former cities of Malvern and Prahran.

-The City of Stonnington is the richest local government area in Victoria.
+The City of Stonnington is one of the richest local government areas in Victoria.

 History

 Aerial panorama of Malvern Town Hall intersected by Glenferrie Road and High Street.
 April 2023.